What is the capital of Falkland Islands?

 Country Name | Falkland Islands (Islas Malvinas) |

-Full Country Name | none |
+Full Country Name | None |

-Etymology- history of name | the archipelago takes its name from the Falkland Sound, the strait separating the two main islands; the channel itself was named after the Viscount of Falkland who sponsored an expedition to the islands in 1690; the Spanish name for the archipelago derives from the French "Iles Malouines," the name applied to the islands by French explorer Louis-Antoine de BOUGAINVILLE in 1764 |
+Etymology- history of name | The archipelago takes its name from the Falkland Sound, the strait separating the two main islands; the channel itself was named after the Viscount of FALKLAND, who sponsored an expedition to the islands in 1690; the Spanish name for the archipelago derives from the French "Iles Malouines," meaning Islands of Malo, the name applied to the islands by French explorer Louis-Antoine de BOUGAINVILLE in 1764 after the port of Saint-Malo |

-Government Type | parliamentary democracy (Legislative Assembly); self-governing overseas territory of the UK |
+Government Type | Parliamentary democracy (Legislative Assembly); self-governing overseas territory of the UK |

 Capital Name | Stanley |